 As a Master’s student in Public Health, I connect the dots concerning the critical relationship between dentistry and public health.
 Courses in epidemiology, social and behavioral health, biostatistics, health promotion, disease prevention, and finance have all been helping me enormously to gain more sophisticated perspectives on the many ways that cultural factors play a role in oral health.
 On the one hand, epidemiological and bio-statistical calculations help identify the distribution and prevalence of oral health conditions correctly; on the other, healthcare outcomes assessment and finance help design an appropriate program with the available budget to make the most of available resources.

 As a young person, I developed a great passion for oil paintings.
-In time, I came to see dentistry as something akin to working with oils, requiring the same skill of hand and attention to intricate detail, precise strokes, and focus.
-I love how Dentistry is constantly evolving with new technologies and increasingly effective procedures.
+In time, I saw dentistry as something akin to working with oils, requiring the same skill of hand and attention to intricate detail, precise strokes, and focus.
+I love how dentistry constantly evolves with new technologies and increasingly effective procedures.
 I envision someday designing and operating a dental office that would be efficient, comfortable, and provide a charming, stress-free atmosphere.
 Only the very best dental care will be provided by conserving the original teeth where possible and working to improve oral hygiene.
-I also hope to treat many patients who cannot pay for my care.
+I also hope to treat many patients who cannot afford my care.

-For me, dentistry is much more than gainful employment, it is my vocation, and most importantly it provides me with a vehicle for giving back to my community.
+For me, dentistry is much more than gainful employment, it is my vocation, and most importantly, it provides me with a vehicle for giving back to my community.
 It is the feeling of accomplishment and contentment that nothing else can provide.
 I remember one patient, an older gentleman, that could not afford dentures and had problems eating.
 I offered to pay for his treatment and made the complete denture for him at no charge.
-The gentleman was overjoyed and smiled widely as he blessed me for all the work that I had done.
+The gentleman was overjoyed and smiled widely as he blessed me with all the work that I had done.
 My other unforgettable moments in life have been serving in dental check-up camps in rural India, where dental hygiene is, at best, an afterthought.
 I spent the days cleaning teeth and educating people about the importance of dental care.
-I have spent the past five years obtaining as much theoretical and practical knowledge about dentistry as possible and have attended to and cared for many patients, so I have hands-on experience with many of the procedures I learned in dental school.
-I have presented projects and seminars to various audiences regarding preventive care, oral hygiene, and oral cancer.
+I have spent the past five years obtaining as much theoretical and practical knowledge about dentistry as possible.
+I have attended to and cared for many patients, so I have hands-on experience with many procedures I learned in dental school.
+I have presented projects and seminars on preventive care, oral hygiene, and oral cancer to various audiences.
 Finally, I have researched partial dentures, bleaching, and implants.

 I thank you for considering my application.